 Why is this a big deal?

-SHA-1, as many security and crypto engineers have known for a long time, is dangerously computationally weak.
+SHA-1, as many cyber security and crypto engineers have known for a long time, is dangerously computationally weak.
 Back in 2012, Bruce Schneier shared how Jesse Walker (from Intel) provided rough calculations showing how organized crime adversaries would be able to afford the computational power via Amazon cloud to force collisions (and thus Man in the Middle) SSL connections using SHA-1 in real-time, by 2018.

 But it’s only 2016…